mrft/itr8/README.md

 # itr8

-DISCLAIMER: This is work in progress, and although a fair amount of functionality seems to work, things might still change along the way...
+DISCLAIMER: This is work in progress (including the docs), and although a fair amount of functionality seems to work, things might still change along the way...

 An experiment to create a unified interface over both [synchronous](https://www.javascripttutorial.net/es6/javascript-iterator/) and [asynchronous iterators](https://www.javascripttutorial.net/es-next/javascript-asynchronous-iterators/) such that the same iterator-operators (cfr.
 RxJS operators like filter, map, ...) can be used in various contexts (plain arrays, NodeJS streams, Observables, page-by-page database queries by writing an async generator function, page-by-age API queries, ...).

-If you work with 'batches' (getting multiple records at a time), but you still want to do record-per-record processing, this library will help you as well by also abstracting the batching logic away.
-This way, when your 'operator-chain' works on a simple array, it will also work on batches of these records.
-This way you can focus on the problem that is specific, instead of solving the same problem over and over again.

-It is also easy to create your own (sync or async) operators so you are in no way limited to the operators provided in this library.
-In fact, I think the essence of this library lies in the operatorFactory function, rather than the implemented operators.
+## Who is it for?

+If you ever found yourself in one of these situations, this library might be useful for you:
+ * You needed to do some filtering or mapping of some data (stored in an array for example), but the filter or map function is _asynchronous_.
+So instead of simply writing `araay.filter(...).map(...)` you had to add a bunch of code to make it work like you wanted (maybe using sindresorhus' promise-fun here and there to keep things under control).
+As a result, your code suddenly becomes hard to read, even if the problem you needed to solve was actually quite simple.
+ * You have some data manipulation that works properly over a small array, but now you have to apply it on a a huge file that doesn't fit in memory, and now you need to entirely rewrite your code to handle this new situation.
+ * You need to get some data from an API that is 'page-oriented' (it only returns a limited number of results, and in order to get the next set of results you need to do another call).
+You need some manipulation on each single element of the set.
+Now you need to write additional logic to apply your algorithm to every element of each batch that you are processing that has nothing to do with the core problem you are trying to solve.
+ * You were thrilled by RxJS, but found out it cannot be used easily when the data comes in at a higher pace than you can handle (files, db, API) and implementing pushback in RxJS feels 'wrong'.
+ * You've tried to implement a transform stream in NodeJS but found it quite cumbersome.
+ * In general: when you have the feeling you have solved the same problem a few too many times.
+ * You've used another library like IxJS, iter-tools or HighlandJS, but don't know how to write your own 'operators' in one of them.

 ## Why not RxJS, IxJS, iter-tools, HighlandJS, ...?